Louisiana leaders react to Roe v. Wade decision

 This week, Gov. John Bel Edwards signed a controversial abortion bill into law ahead of the expected SCOTUS decision.
 Senate Bill 342, penned by Senator Katrina Jackson, criminalizes doctors for performing abortions.
 The bill does not make exceptions for rape or incest.

-Edwards called himself “pro-life” but stands firm in the belief that there should be an exception to the prohibition of abortion for victims of rape and incest.
+Edwards is pro-life but stands firm in the belief that there should be an exception to the prohibition of abortion for victims of rape and incest.
 However, he said vetoing the bill would not accomplish that end and would leave fewer exceptions in place when the bill becomes law, which was pending the overturning of Roe v.
 Wade.

 Under Senate Bill 342, doctors can face thousands of dollars in fines and years in prison should they perform abortions if the Supreme Court makes a move to remove protections for abortions.
 The bill passed overwhelmingly in both the Louisiana House and Senate before making it to Edwards’ desk for his signature.